lokal-profil/BatchUploadTools/README.md

 4. Run the prep-uploader to rename the media files and create the text file for the associated file description page.
 5. Run the uploader to upload it all

-## When creating a new batch upload

-Extend make_info to create own methods for reading and processing the indata.
-Any method marked as abstract must be implemented locally.
-You can make use of the various helper functions in the other classes.

 ## Usage example: